fahad7033/Starbucks-Capstone-Project/index.md

 This is the capstone project of udacity data scientist nanodegree.
 In this project, the dataset of Starbucks customer behavior is investigated and analysed.
 Starbucks collects data about customers and how they react with the offers sent via mobile app.
 The offers might be a discount or buy one get one free (BOGO).

 ## Problem Statement
+I chose this project to understand the success rate of offers being sent and analysis is done through addressing the following questions.

+How many customers were provided with a specific offer?
+Building a model to idenify customers who potentially will take an offer

 ## Data Exploration
 The data is contained in three files: <br>